-Foreword
+#CDICONF2024 Foreword

-David Morgan Chief Executive, CDI I am delighted to welcome you to the CDI Conference and Dinner 2024.
+I am delighted to welcome you to the CDI Conference and Dinner 2024.

 This year the conference runs over two days and explores the theme of Valuing Careers, as we launch the CDI's campaign to raise the profile of the profession, advocate for respect for the role of career development professionals and encourage the talent pipeline to ensure a sustainable workforce for the profession.
 As a key event in the career development calendar that brings all areas of the UK profession together, we have curated an exceptional programme of keynote speakers, panels and workshops.
 I am grateful that we will be joined by leading voices in careers, skills and education, as well as showcasing new voices that bring a wide range of perspectives, practical experiences and more.
 As well as gaining a greater understanding of the overarching issues affecting the profession, the workshops cover five streams to enable you to develop your own areas of interest; careers policy, working with young people, working with adults, changes such as AI and net zero that will affect our work, and developing the profession and ourselves.
 I am also excited that the conference will see the launch of the Valuing Careers report on our survey of 5,004 UK adults about their careers.
 We will also be launching the revised CDI Code of Ethics and hosting signing sessions with authors of the first three books published under the CDI's partnership with Trotman Indigo.
 The conference is an amazing opportunity for all members of the profession to come together, learn and share ideas over two days of high quality CPD.
 Plus, the conference dinner offers a wonderful environment in which to create and strengthen your networks, as well as celebrate all your hard work over 2024.
 I would like to thank all our speakers for sharing their experience and expertise, as well as to our sponsors and exhibitors for their support for the event.
 And of course, to all of you attending and making the commitment to keep learning.
 Best regards, David Morgan Chief Executive, The Career Development Institute

-See you at the Conference dinner, Tuesday 26 November from 7 pm Attendees will have pre-booked for this event (booking now closed).
-7.00 pm: Drinks reception (Atrium)7.30 pm: Dinner (Explore room)9.30 pm: Music and networking 11.00 pm: Event closes.
+Join us for the Conference dinner, Tuesday 26 November from 7 pm Attendees need to pre-book for this event (deadline for booking is Tuesday 12 November).
+7.00 pm : Drinks reception (Atrium)7.30 pm : Dinner (Explore room)9.30 pm : Music and networking11.00 pm : Event closes.
+3 Sponsored by Join the discussion on X. Follow @theCDI using #CDICONF2024 Sponsor information Dinner sponsor

-Sponsored by

-PATHWAY

-CTM

-Join the discussion on X. Follow @theCDI using #CDICONF2024

-Sponsor information

-Dinner sponsor